n5ro/aframe-physics-system/README.md

 ## Collision Events

+> **NOTE:** Collision events are currently only supported with the local driver, and will not be fired with `physics="driver: worker"` enabled.

 CANNON.js generates events when a collision is detected, which are propagated onto the associated A-Frame entity.
 Example:

 ```javascript